awsdocs/aws-single-sign-on-user-guide/doc_source/appproperties.md

 # Application properties<a name="appproperties"></a>

-In AWS SSO you can customize the user experience by configuring the following additional application properties\.
+In IAM Identity Center you can customize the user experience by configuring the following additional application properties\.

 ## Application start URL<a name="starturl"></a>

 You use an application start URL to start the federation process with your application\.
 The typical use is for an application that supports only service provider \(SP\)\-initiated binding\.

-The following steps and diagram illustrate the application start URL authentication workflow when a user chooses an application in the user portal:
+The following steps and diagram illustrate the application start URL authentication workflow when a user chooses an application in the AWS access portal:

 1. The user’s browser redirects the authentication request using the value for the application start URL \(in this case https://example\.com\)\.

-1. The application sends an `HTML` `POST` with a `SAMLRequest` to AWS SSO\.
+1. The application sends an `HTML` `POST` with a `SAMLRequest` to IAM Identity Center\.

-1. AWS SSO then sends an `HTML` `POST` with a `SAMLResponse` back to the application\.
+1. IAM Identity Center then sends an `HTML` `POST` with a `SAMLResponse` back to the application\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/singlesignon/latest/userguide/images/app_properties_start_url.png)

 ## Relay state<a name="relaystate"></a>

 During the federation authentication process, the relay state redirects users within the application\.
 For SAML 2\.0, this value is passed, unmodified, to the application\.
-After the application properties are configured, AWS SSO sends the relay state value along with a SAML response to the application\.
+After the application properties are configured, IAM Identity Center sends the relay state value along with a SAML response to the application\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/singlesignon/latest/userguide/images/app_properties_relay_state.png)